hemmu3127/DocStream/README.md

 - **Convert Images to PDF**: Upload multiple PNG or JPEG files and convert them into a single, multi-page PDF.
 - **Merge PDFs**: Combine several PDF documents into one.
 - **Compress PDF**: Reduce the file size of a PDF using lossless compression.
+- **Secure PDF**: Encrypt your PDFs with a password or decrypt protected files.

 ## Project Structure